Canceling NAFTA could cost the auto industry $1.2 trillion.

 Related: Trump Takes Credit for Keeping a Plant That Wasn't Leaving

-Since then-candidate Trump began zinging automakers for their Mexican investments, several automakers have shifted gears.
+Since candidate Trump began zinging automakers for their Mexican investments, several automakers have shifted gears.
 Ford, for one, scrubbed plans for a second plant in that country.
-But Executive Vice President Joe Hinrichs told NBC News that the decision was purely based on declining demand for sedans like the Focus.
+But Executive Vice President Joe Hinrichs told NBC News that the decision was based purely on declining demand for sedans like the Focus.
 That model is now being consolidated into a plant in China, instead.

 But what if?